Lost Pines Garden Club of Bastrop Texas

 Welcome to our club and thanks from the Bastrop Library

 We learn from each other and from programs about the challenges, opportunities, joys, and frustrations of gardening in central Texas.
-Meeting goals: have fun and learn useful "nuggets of useful information".
+Meeting goals: support gardening, have fun, and share and learn useful "nuggets of useful information".

 Come join us!